CxELabs/M365HOL/instructions.md

 [:arrow_up: Top](#cloud-app-security-threat-detection-lab)

-Now that we reviewed some of the default detection capabilities of Cloud App Security, you should start creating your [own policies](https://docs.microsoft.com/en-us/cloud-app-security/control-cloud-apps-with-policies).
+Now that we reviewed some of the default detection capabilities of Cloud App Security, you should start creating your own policies.
-Cloud App Security provides by default many [policies templates](https://docs.microsoft.com/en-us/cloud-app-security/policy-template-reference) to start creating your custom policies.
+Cloud App Security provides by default many has policies templates to start creating your custom policies.

 1. [] To create your policies, go to “Policies”: